La Soufriere volcano on Caribbean St. Vincent island erupts as thousands evacuate

 Please leave the red zone immediately.
 La Soufriere has erupted.
 Ash fall recorded as far as Argyle International Airport.#lasoufriereeruption #— NEMO SVG (@NEMOSVG) April 9, 2021

-Shelters filled up overnight as people living in the northern part of the island sought safer ground under government orders, with a string of car lights twinkling through the darkened mountains.

-"They are settling in quite nicely," Doris McIntosh, deputy manager of one shelter, said in a phone interview.
-She noted, though, that meals were not being served yet.
-"Because of rushed evacuations, some things are not in place."
+The eruption followed mandatory evacuation orders issued Thursday as officials began to move people who live near La Soufriere volcano, planning to soon place them aboard cruise ships, send them to nearby islands or take them to shelters elsewhere in St. Vincent that are outside the danger zone.

-Roughly 16,000 people live in the red zone and required evacuation, Erouscilla Joseph, director of the University of the West Indies' Seismic Research Center, told The Associated Press.
+Roughly 16,000 people live in the red zone and will need to be evacuated, Erouscilla Joseph, director of the University of the West Indies' Seismic Research Center, told The Associated Press.

-Prime Minister Ralph Gonsalves urged people not to panic amid dire warnings from experts.

-"An explosive phase of the eruption may begin with very little warning," the University of the West Indies' Seismic Research Center said in a statement.

 "This is an emergency situation, and everybody understands that," he said.